 To become and remain profitable, we must succeed in developing and commercializing drugs with significant market potential.
 This will require us to be successful in a range of challenging activities, including the discovery of product candidates, successful completion of preclinical testing and clinical trials of our product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling those products for which we may obtain regulatory approval.
 We are only in the preliminary stages of these activities.
-We may never succeed in these activities and may never generate revenues that are large enough to achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
+We may never succeed in these activities and manufacturing or a quarterly or annual basis.
 Our failure to become or remain profitable could depress the market price of our common stock and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.